Online Degrees Available at Capitol Technology University

 - Engineering, Computer Science & Technology – Part-time on-campus or online – $789 per credit hour

 - Engineering, Computer Science & Technology – Satellite campus – $526

 - Master’s Programs – $585 per credit hour

 - Doctoral Programs – $867 per credit hour

 Financial aid offerings include institutional scholarships that are normally merit-based as well as corporation and foundation scholarships, each with its own criteria for eligibility.
 Five incoming freshmen are selected for the Capitol Scholars Program which provides a full four-year scholarship.
 Students may also qualify for federal grants and loans.
 Capitol Technology University also participates in federal work-study programs where students earn money toward tuition.
 Veterans benefits are accepted as are employer tuition reimbursements.
 The FAFSA must be completed to qualify for any financial assistance and it must be renewed each year.

-Graduate students may also be eligible for the Yellow Ribbon Program, the Blue Ribbon Program, National SMART Grants, scholarships, loans and other grants.
+Capitol Technology University graduate students may also be eligible for the Yellow Ribbon Program, the Blue Ribbon Program, National SMART Grants, scholarships, loans, and other grants.